-Get your motor matched in your power drive system.
+Could you get your motor matched in your power drive system?

-In our clarification of the requirements of the power drive system, we work our way through the drive train, starting from your application towards the grid supply.
-After our zoom on your application, we need to make sure that your motor will be compatible to operate reliably in the drive train of your critical application.
+In our clarification of the requirements of the power drive system, we will work our way through the drive train, starting from your application and moving towards the grid supply.
+After our zoom on your application, we need to ensure that your motor will be compatible to operate reliably in the drive train of your critical application.
 You can go through the clarifications below or click straight through to your preferred subjects:

 Considerations when reusing your existing motor:

-If you are retrofitting the drive train, you might want to consider reusing your existing motor.
-In this case, you should get a clear picture of your motors’ actual health (i.e. partial discharge tests, status of the bearings, repair history, …).
+If you retrofit the drive train, you might consider reusing your existing motor.
+In this case, you should get a clear picture of your motors’ actual health (i.e., partial discharge tests, status of the bearings, repair history, …).

-Let us consider the case where your existing motor will be powered by a variable frequency drive (voltage source inverter) instead of the mains supply.
-This change of operation of the motor will set further requirements to the variable frequency drive.
-You should pass them on to the supplier in a smart way.
+Let us consider the case where your existing motor will be powered by a variable-frequency drive (voltage source inverter) instead of the mains supply.
+This change in the motor’s operation will set further requirements for the variable-frequency drive.
+You should pass these on to the supplier in a smart way.

 Let’s have a short closer look.
 While the diagram above shows the drive as a simple conversion from fixed voltage and frequency to variable voltage and frequency, the reality is quite different.

-- Your motor needs to withstand the high voltage peaks and the high voltage steepness over time.
+- Your motor must withstand high voltage peaks and high voltage steepness over time.

-- Further investigation regarding mitigation of damaging bearing currents due to the high common mode voltages is highly recommended.
+- Further investigation regarding mitigating damaging bearing currents due to the high common-mode voltages is highly recommended.

-- The high frequency switching will also induce high frequency interference and leakage currents that will need to be dealt with as well.
+- The high-frequency switching will also induce high-frequency interference and leakage currents, which will need to be dealt with.

-- Torque pulsations or cogging can excite resonances with consequential damage to motor, gear and machine.
+- Torque pulsations or cogging can excite resonances with consequential motor, gear, and machine damage.

-In our chapter “variable speed drive” you can find out more about the power quality delivered to the motor by the different types of variable frequency drives.
+In our chapter “variable speed drive,” you can learn more about the power quality delivered to the motor by the diverse types of variable frequency drives.

-Driving your machine at variable speed creates some interesting advantages such as energy savings, flexibility for the production, gently ramping up to speed without mechanical shock nor high starting currents, … .
-But please always consult the manufacturer of the machine about the expected machine behaviour when operating at variable speed versus fixed speed.
+Driving your machine at variable speed creates some interesting advantages, such as energy savings, flexibility for production, gently ramping up to speed without mechanical shock or high starting currents, etc. But please always consult the machine manufacturer about the expected machine behaviour when operating at variable speed versus fixed speed.

 Solutions when reusing your existing motor:

-We do not want to scare you away with all above possible issues.
+We do not want to scare you away with all the potential issues above.

-We are confident that specifying the correct requirements along with their validation method and setting the right expectations towards your solution provider will mitigate these risks to an acceptable level.
+We are confident that specifying the right requirements, their validation method, and setting the right expectations towards your solution provider will make these risks acceptable.

-Some types of variable frequency drives, such as medium-voltage multi-level cascaded output drives, on the other hand, do not impose any voltage stress nor supplementary heat losses to the motor thanks to their superior sine wave output.
+Some types of variable frequency drives, such as medium-voltage multi-level cascaded output drives, on the other hand, do not impose any voltage stress or supplementary heat losses to the motor thanks to their superior sine wave output.
+These drives also allow for the reuse of existing motor cables, which can significantly reduce costs, especially in cases involving long motor cables.

-Look for more useful data on this in the chapter MV-topologies.
+Look for more valuable data on this in the chapter MV-topologies.

 Conclusion:

-In order to gain confidence in the vfd-manufacturer, you will need to ask the right questions to your manufacturer candidates.
+To gain confidence in the VFD manufacturer, you must ask the right questions to your manufacturer candidates.
 Even more important is the evaluation of their answers.
-You can contact us to assist you as independent subject matter experts.
+You’re welcome to contact us as independent subject matter experts.

 Opting for a new motor

-In general, the cost of a new motor versus the cost of the vfd is not really that high.
-This new motor will be defined for inverter duty according to current industry standards (withstand high voltage rise, insulated bearings, …).
-Manufacturers of both Medium Voltage motors and Medium Voltage drives might be in a better position to take full responsibility for the right match.
+In general, the cost of a new motor versus the price of the variable frequency drive is not that high.
+This new motor will be defined for inverter duty according to industry standards (withstand high voltage rise, insulated bearings, etc.).
+Manufacturers of Medium Voltage motors and Medium Voltage drives might be better positioned to take full responsibility for the right match.
 To prevent issues with compatibility and reliability in the field, specifying the correct drive and motor for your application is paramount.
-We would be more than happy to provide you with specific advice on choosing the right Medium Voltage motor and drive combination for your machine.
+We would be more than happy to advise you on choosing the right Medium Voltage motor and drive combination for your machine.

 Match your supply-drive-motor to your application.

-You might also want to consider one manufacturer taking responsibility for the complete power drive system (match of supply-drive-motor).
-The correct engineering of the power drive system requires of course your application input data such as load torque versus speed and required transient over-torques if any present.
-The torque versus speed of your motor needs to be matched to your application data.
-The engineering proof should be made available by the manufacturer or solution provider preferably in graphic format presenting torque versus speed.
+Consider one manufacturer taking responsibility for the complete power drive system (match of supply-drive-motor).
+Of course, the correct engineering of the power drive system requires your application input data, such as load torque versus speed and required transient over-torques, if any.
+Your motor’s torque versus speed needs to be matched to your application data.
+The manufacturer or solution provider should make the engineering proof available, preferably in graphic format, presenting torque versus speed.

 As there is no such thing as “one drive fits all applications”, your vendor should offer a multitude of drives tailor-made to different applications and specific requirements.
 The vendor should be able to provide you with references of successful power drive systems similar to your application.
 Give preference to r

-This system approach, based on the engineering experience of the manufacturer, is an important advantage especially in critical applications.
-Integrating these key elements into your definition of requirements can prove to be extremely valuable.
-If you need any help on this, just contact us for a free consultation.
+This system approach, based on the manufacturer’s engineering experience, is an important advantage, especially in critical applications.
+Integrating these key elements into your requirements definition can prove to be extremely valuable.
+If you need any help with this, just contact us for a free consultation.

-In all cases above we are ready to assist you.
-All it takes is that you contact us for a free consultation, no strings attached.
+In all the cases above, we are ready to help.
+Contact us for a free consultation, no strings attached.

-- Definition and management of the requirements of the power drive system PDS (transformer, inverter vfd and motor).
+- Define and manage the requirements of the power drive system PDS (transformer, inverter, VFD, and motor).

-- Evaluation of the composition of the power drive system.
+- Evaluate the composition of the power drive system.

-- Setting-up and coordinating internal and external pre-bid meetings.
+- Set up and coordinate internal and external pre-bid meetings.

-- Set-up of invitation to bid with Engineering, Procurement and Contracting (EPC) companies and/or vendors.
+- Set up the invitation to bid with Engineering, Procurement, and Contracting (EPC) companies and/or vendors.

-- Screening of preferred manufacturers of transformer, inverter and motor.
+- Screen the preferred manufacturers of transformer, inverter, and motor.

-- Verification of the offers and exceptions in regard to your specs of your PDS.
+- Verify the offers and exceptions regarding your specs of your PDS.

 - Support in order clarification.